 Originally built with 22 bedrooms and all outdoor plumbing, The Kenwood Hotel thrived as a hotel or boarding house until the early 1970s when new owners petitioned the City of St. Augustine to allow bed and breakfasts and were granted the first license.
 The Hotel Kenwood, renamed The Kenwood Inn, became St. Augustine’s first and oldest bed and breakfast.

 Today, your Kenwood experience will blend traditional elegance with with hints of the tropics in the inviting, individually decorated guest rooms that bring to life that Old Florida elegance, with rich hardwood floors, four-poster and antique beds and warm-colored fabrics.

-Each of the fourteen guest rooms and suites (includes 2 two bedroom suites) features premium bedding and deluxe linens.
+Each of the fourteen guest rooms and suites (includes 2-two bedroom suites) features premium bedding and deluxe linens.
 Slipping into our high thread count cotton sheets is a decadent pleasure matched only by the lavish cotton towels in your bath.
-The Kenwood provides spa-quality amenities for an elegant accompaniment to your bath or shower.
-Additionally, each room is equipped with television service, hair dryer, clock radio, iron, ironing board, and robes.
+The Kenwood Inn provides spa-quality amenities for an elegant accompaniment to your bath or shower.
+Additionally, each room is equipped with television service, hair dryer, clock radio, iron, ironing board, and bath robes.

 CLICK HERE to view our rooms or complete the form below if you have questions!

 The Inn is a place to make friends as well as memories!

 You always have the option of socializing with other guests (with social distancing in mind) or maintaining your privacy, though the company of fellow travelers as well as the Innkeeper and staff is what keeps many guests coming back again and again.

 Everyone is invited to enjoy the evening wine service in the living room or the inn’s courtyard.
 You may even want to take a glass of wine to your room.
 Coffee, water, lemonade and iced tea are available all day.